williamjsdavis/ThermoChroNN/README.md

 I plan to expand on this work by implementing physical models of how the time–temperature path effects the observed data.
 In addition I want to add other modelling features, such as "bounding boxes" for where there is independent evidence for a point in the time–temperature path.

+I'm also interested in combining this with the Julia package [DiffEqFlux](https://github.com/SciML/DiffEqFlux.jl).
+Advantages include placing physical constraints on the evolution of temperature through time, as well as being able to use the estimated termperature path as a input (or output) of other differential equations.

 # TODOs
 - [ ] Add physical models to loss function.